 The MTSA campus buildings and the outdoor covered porch areas are equipped with wireless internet service dedicated exclusively to students' use, to enable an entire class to work online simultaneously.
-The academic courses during the intensive weeks or each quarter are conducted on the School's campus, with the remaining coursework in a distance format.
+The WiFi password will be given to students during orientation.